This is a continuation from What You Need to Know–the Regional Sales Contract for Northern Virginia Real Estate.

 The main thing to know about this paragraph is that it can be used in an aggressively strategic manner in some situations.
 For example, you really like the home, but aren’t quite sure if you want to move forward or not.
 Or perhpas you do want it but need the approval from a 2nd party such as your fiance.
 However it is super clean and charming and priced right or low and I tell you it is likely to go under contract this 1st week based on my having my pulse on the market.
 So 1 option to cover yourself is to submit a contract, negotiate and get the home under contract and ratified while we have a 3-5 day window following of a financing contingency–an “out” to the contract essentially while you make up your mind on the home.
 Of course there are other outs in the contract as well, but the main point is that sometimes it is the aggressive route to get a home off the market and under contract even if you have not completely decided yet if you really want it or not.
 Often real estate is time sensitive and I consult my clients to play to win from many angles with the advice I give.
 It’s about preserving your interests and choices.

-8. Paragraph 16 on the termite inspection.
+8. Paragraph 16 on the termite inspection by the building inspections Perth.
 Most lenders require a termite inspection for their self interest as they do not want to use their money to secure a home about to fall apart with extreme termite damage.
 I always recommend we get our own termite inspection as the cost is negligible and we can trust our report more than the Seller’s.